Workshops, Surveys, Tours – Oh, My!

 Who should take this course?

 Practitioners and decision makers responsible for choosing tools and techniques to support stakeholder engagement in a project, or for an organization to acquire as part of longer-term engagement support.

 At the end of this online course, participants will:

-This course will be delivered in a mixed format with via two live sessions, some off-line preparation, and an open-source resource directory of materials and links.
+This course will be delivered via two live sessions, and includes participant materials as well as an open-source resource directory of tools and techniques.

 Anne Carroll has been a consultant and trainer in public involvement and strategic planning for many years, working in the public and nonprofit sectors.
-She focuses on designing and implementing authentic and meaningful stakeholder engagement on important public issues, reaching out to and engaging diverse groups of people and perspectives, and tackling complex and multistakeholder environments.
-She served for 16 years as an elected member of the citywide St. Paul Board of Education, and serves on several boards including the International Association for Public Participation USA and E-Democracy.org.
+She focuses on designing and implementing authentic stakeholder engagement on major public issues, engaging diverse groups of people and perspectives, and tackling complex and multistakeholder environments.
+She served for 16 years as an elected member of the St. Paul Board of Education, and serves in leadership roles with the International Association for Public Participation USA and E-Democracy.org.

 Home • About Us • Membership Core Services • Events • Chapters • Blog